Home Design Showcase: Granite and Quartz Countertops

-At the Highland Homes design studio, you can choose from 7 brand-new Quartzo options and 8 exciting Silestone choices.
+At the Highland Homes design studio, you can choose from 9 beautiful Cambria options and 8 exciting Silestone choices.

 Our Silestone products are available in two levels.
 Level 1 Silestone options include solid Silestone colors:

-- Blanco City, a light tan designed to go with any neutrals or earth tones
+- Blanco City, a warm light tan designed to go with any neutrals or earth tones.

-- Gris Expo, a dark grey ideal for a pop of color against white cabinets
+- Grey Expo, a medium-dark grey ideal for a pop of color against white cabinets.

-- Blanco Maple, a bright white that works well with any color of cabinets
+- Blanco Maple, a mottled bright white that works well with any color of cabinets.

 Level 2 Silestone products offer more diverse graining and flecks:

-- Blanco Orion, Helix, and Desert Silver, all neutral grey options with subtle veining
+- Desert Silver, a neutral grey with fine white veining inspired by classic marble.

-- Alpina White, a darker grey with a variety of flecks
+- Alpina White, a dazzling grey with a variety of white and grey toned flecks.

 No matter which quartz countertop option you decide upon, rest assured you are receiving a high-quality, high-value countertop that, with basic maintenance, will endure life for many years to come!